 - Delete codebook and codes from all reports

-2. With a specific question selected from the Verbatim drop-down, additional options appear:
+With a specific question selected from the Verbatim dropdown, two additional options appear: Apply to Q# and Run guided autocode on Q#.

-- Remove the code from the comments on the page
+- Remove the code from comments on the page

 - Remove code from all found comments